 - When the sauce comes to a boil, lower the heat and loosely cover the pot with a lid, using a wooden spoon resting on the edges of the pan to keep the lid propped open a bit.

-- For the meatballs, while your hands are clean, place a large spoon within reach of the pot.
-Place the oats in a small bowl and pour the water over them.
-Stir and let soak for a couple of minutes.
+- Place a large spoon within reach of the pot so you can use it soon for the meatballs.
 In a large bowl, lightly beat the egg with a fork and add the parsley, chopped garlic, Parmesan, salt, pepper, and the oats/water mixture.
 Add the meat to the bowl and mix all the ingredients gently with your hands.

 - Shape the mixture into meatballs about two inches wide.
-Gently place the meatballs into the sauce (place a couple at a time on the large spoon and transfer them).
+Use the large spoon to gently place the meatballs into the sauce.
 Wash your hands well and stir the sauce gently with the wooden spoon, being careful not to break the meatballs.
 Wash the wooden spoon and rest it again on the rim of the pot, so it props the lid.
 (Do not taste the sauce until the meatballs are fully cooked.)

 - Stir the sauce occasionally to prevent sticking, being sure to gently scrape along the bottom of the pot.
 After 35 minutes, check to see if the meatballs are done by cutting into the largest one.
+The interior should not have any pink.
 If it is cooked through, the sauce can be tasted going forward.
 Using a slotted spoon, transfer the cooked meatballs to a serving bowl and cover with foil.
 Continue cooking the sauce for another 20 minutes.

-- Serve the meatballs and sauce over pasta or in hoagies.
+- Serve the gluten-free meatballs and sauce over pasta (use gluten-free if needed) or spaghetti squash.
 Store leftover sauce and meatballs in the refrigerator for up to four days, or freeze separately.
 (See notes.)

 Video